till-laube/IsaacLab/DEBUG_CONTROLLER_VIZ.md

 ## Visual Checklist

-When working correctly, you should see at **EACH gripper (left and right)**:
+When working correctly, you should see **two coordinate frames in different locations**:

-1. **Small RGB coordinate frame** (scale 0.1)
+1. **Small RGB coordinate frame** (scale 0.1) **at each gripper**
    - This is from `left_control_frame` / `right_control_frame` - the existing TCP visualization
    - Red = X axis, Green = Y axis, Blue = Z axis
-   - Shows the actual gripper orientation
+   - Shows the actual gripper pose (position + orientation)
+   - Moves with the robot arm

-2. **Larger RGB coordinate frame** (scale 0.15)
+2. **Larger RGB coordinate frame** (scale 0.15) **at controller location in world space**
    - This is the NEW controller visualization
    - Red = X axis, Green = Y axis, Blue = Z axis
-   - Shows the controller's orientation
+   - Shows the controller's actual pose in the virtual world
-   - Should be at the same position as the small frame
-   - Should rotate when you rotate the corresponding controller
+   - Should move and rotate when you move/rotate the physical controller
+   - Will be in a **different location** from the gripper (not at the same position!)

+**The spatial relationship between the two frames** shows:
+- **Position offset**: The vector from controller position to TCP position
+- **Rotation offset**: The orientation difference between controller and TCP
+- **Full transformation**: How the retargeter maps your hand movement to robot movement

-**The two frames should have different orientations** - this difference shows the offset/mapping applied by the retargeter.
-You can compare both left and right controllers independently.
+You can compare both left and right controllers independently to tune each arm's offset.

 ## Common Issues